robric/wiki-contrail-controller/Creating-SI-of-vrouter-instance-virtualization-type.md

 # Service instances of vrouter instance type

-Since version R2.2 contrail-controller supports two vrouter instance types of vrouter-instance: docker and libvirt-qemu.
+Since version R2.2 contrail-controller supports two types of vrouter-instance: docker and libvirt-qemu.

 ## Introduction:

 In most cases service instances are created by Nova, but OpenContrail also has such a capability.
 Virtual machines can also be created by vrouter-agent directly on device.
 At this moment two options are supported: docker and libvirt-qemu.

-OpenContrail has a component (svc-monitor) that handles create/update/delete operations for service instances (SI). svc-monitor will use different manager for particular SI depending on service virtualization type (this parameter is included in service template).
+OpenContrail has a component (svc-monitor) that handles create/update/delete operations for service instances (SI). svc-monitor will use proper manager for particular SI depending on service virtualization type (this parameter is included in service template).
 Depending on value of this param, svc-monitor will choose different component responsible for creating/updating/deleting particular service.
 It could be Nova, but it can also be vrouter-agent.

 Vrouter-agent contains Instance Manager, which handles create/update/delete events for service instances.
 This manager can create virtual machine (locally!) using docker or libvirt-qemu (at this moment those two adapters are supported).
-Instance Manager picks up proper adapter depending on another parameter in service template (service instance type).
+Instance Manager selects proper adapter depending on another parameter passed in service template (service_instance_type).

 ### Pre-requirements for docker:
 1. Make sure docker is installed, running and is capable to create container on vrouter.
-2. Make sure proper image is stored into local docker's image base or is available on the public.
+2. Make sure proper image is stored into local docker's image database or is available on the public.

 ### Pre-requirements for libvirt-qemu:
 1. Make sure libvirt-bin is installed, running and is capable to create virtual machine on vrouter.